 Though there isn’t enough scientific evidence to say that chamomile necessarily harms your pregnancy and it is considered generally safe by the US food association, as with anything medical you are unsure about it is best to consult your doctor.

-Chamomile Tea for Babies
+Chamomile Tea For Babies Explained

 Conversely, babies – just like the rest of us – really benefit from chamomile.
 Babies from as young as six months can begin traditional medicines.
 But before you turn to the chemical, chamomile soothes and heals many baby related problems.
 You can relieve a baby’s rash with some tea on a cotton ball.
 It’s an excellent natural remedy for prickly heat in babies since it quickly cools them, while providing itch relief.
 Ingesting chamomile tea can also help with allergies and inflammations.